redhat-developer/app-services-cli/docs/commands/rhoas_connector_use.md

 ### Examples

 ```
-# Select a connector instance by name to be set in the current context
+# Set the current Connectors instance by providing the name of a Connectors instance
 $ rhoas connector use --name=my-connector

-# Select a connector instance by ID to be set in the current context
+# Set the current Connectors instance by providing the ID of a Connectors instance
 $ rhoas connector use --id=1iSY6RQ3JKI8Q0OTmjQFd3ocFRg

 ```